Freelancing-Projects-2022/vnhs-drms/README.md

 The purpose of this system is to provide a online platform for students to request needed scholastic documents.

 ## Description
-This system is built using PHP, Bootstrap and XAMPP.
+This system was built using PHP, Bootstrap and XAMPP.
 This also uses Google 0Auth for the email facility.

 ## Getting Started